megazone-devops/demo-java-test/README.md

-For McGaudi Demo - Test
+For McGaudi Demo - Test2